 They’re perfect to gift appreciation on Valentine’s and Mother’s Day, or to serve at a tea party… or just when you crave a tasty chocolate cookie.
-The cookie dough is made with cocoa and melted chocolate, while rose essential oil gives the ganache a softly sweet and flowery flavour.
+The cookie dough is made with cocoa and melted chocolate, while rose essential oil gives the ganache a softly sweet and flowery flavor.
 Read on to learn how to make chocolate cutout cookies, what you need for the ganache, and how you can turn the cookies into cute gifts.

 The inspiration behind the flavour combo

 We recently collaborated with a few of our beauty blogger friends on home fragrance DIYs for Valentine’s (def check out Irena’s amazing vanilla rose reed diffusers).
 Kim and Kyla from A Life Adjacent shared a chocolate rose room spray, and soon after that, a chocolate rose tub tea.

 These are no chill chocolate cutout cookies, meaning you can roll, cut, and bake as soon as the dough is done.
 No chilling, no waiting, no nibbling to see if the dough is cold enough.
 Yeah, well, that’s a lie.
 The chocolate dough is so yummy, nibbling is inevitable.
-Here are some more tips for baking delicious chocolate cookies:
+Here are some more tips for baking delicious chocolate cookies.